 If you have a gas appliance in your home, or you are a landlord who rents out homes with indoor gas appliances, ensure they are serviced every year to minimise the risk of faults occurring.

 We recommend using a Carbon Monoxide Alarm with 10-year lithium battery.
 The alarms we install have a high performance, proven electrochemical sensor to sense CO levels (PPM).
-The sensor is individually calibrated and tested in Carbon Monoxide (CO) gas to ensure accuracy.
+The sensor is individually calibrated and tested in CO gas to ensure accuracy.
 The memory feature records the last CO alarm level and can be useful to check if CO has been present while you or your tenant has been absent from the property.

-Our detectors have many features, including:
+Our carbon monoxide detectors and alarms have many features, including:

 - Proven electrochemical sensor (10 year life)